-Kirstin Donaldson: Hello, and welcome to “The Board” number 43.
-This is the last one for the year.
-We’re fully committed to some training coming in December for a couple of organizations around town, so this is our last spot for the year.
+Kirstin Donaldson: Hello and welcome to “The Board” number 43.
+This is the last one for this year.
+We’re fully committed to some training coming in December for a couple of organisations around town, so this is our last spot for the year.
 Thanks for joining us.

 Coincidentally, today we’re talking about training.

 Kirstin: Nice tie-in?

 Gavin: Beautiful tie-in, nice “seeg,” segue